EclipseFdn/iot.eclipse.org/content/news/2018-12-10-2018-launch-edge-native.md

 categories: ["announcements"]
 ---

-The Eclipse Foundation today announced the launch of the Edge Native Working Group, a vendor-neutral and code-first industry collaboration that will drive the evolution and broad adoption of open source software for edge computing.
+New Working Group will drive the evolution and adoption of open source software for edge computing.
+Founding members include ADLINK, Bosch, Edgeworx, Eurotech, Huawei, Intel, Kynetics, and Siemens.
 <!--more-->